-Onit 1.
-Constitutional Law Unpacked Standards / Clear Learning Targets • • • plain the purpose of law and compare the of each branch and level of government as they olicy.
-Essential Understanding The purpose of lawmaking and how laws are made and carried out in the U.S. Extended Understanding The role of citizens in lawmaking Academic Vocabulary law legislative executive judicial Ultimate Learning Target Type: Reasoning Broad Learning Target: The student can explain the purpose of law and government as they pertain to law and public positive.
-Underpinning Knowledge Learning Targets: The student can define law and explain its purpositive.
-The student can explain how laws reflect value.
+Unpacked Standards / Clear Learning Targets Law Learning Target I. Explain the powers and responsibilities of each pertain to law and public policy. purpose of law and compare the branch and level of government as they Essential Understanding The purpose of lawmaking and how laws are made and carried out in the U.S. Extended Understanding The role of citizens in lawmaking Academic Vocabulary law legislative executive judicial The student can explain the purpose of law and government as they pertain to law and public perpinning Knowledge Learning Targets: The student can define law and explain its purpose of the student can explain how laws reflect value.
 The student can explain the role of the legislate.
 The student can explain the role of the execut.
-The student can explain the role of the judicial.
-The student can describe methods by which in government.
-Underpinning Reasoning Learning Targets: The student can categorize powers and responsible.
-The student can explain why branches and level to address public policy issues. poses. es. ive branch. ive branch.
-I branch. adividuals and organizations provide input on laws at each level of I of government that holds
+The student can explain the role of the judicia.
+The student can explain the role of the judicia.
+The student can describe methods by which in government. poses. es. tive branch. ive branch.
+I branch.